Graded Semantics of Nominal Systems: Graded Nominal Algebra

-Finally, we establish the announced criterion for the graded monad induced by a graded nominal theory to be depth-$1$ (\autoref{def:depth-1}) \begin{definition} A graded theory \(T\) is \emph{depth-1} if all its operations and axioms are of depth at most-$1$. \end{definition} \begin{theorem} Graded monads induced by depth-$1$ graded nominal theories are depth-$1$. \end{theorem} \begin{proof}[Sketch] In the main part of the proof that~\eqref{eq:depth-1} is a coequalizer, one shows well-definedness of a factoring morphism $\bar q\colon M_{1+n}X\to Q$, where $q\colon M_1M_nX\to Q$ is a morphism of $M_0$-algebras satisfying $q\cdot M_1\mu^{0,n}_X=q\cdot\mu^{1,0}_{M_nX}$, by induction on derivations at depth $1+n$.
-In the induction, one exploits that in depth-$1$ graded nominal theories, one can split off a top-most depth-$1$ part of terms and equalities. \end{proof} For instance, the graded monad of \autoref{expl:nominal-ts} is depth-$1$.
+Finally, we establish the announced criterion for the graded monad induced by a graded nominal theory to be depth-$1$ (\Cref{def:depth-1}) \begin{defn} A graded theory \(T\) is \emph{depth-1} if all its operations and axioms are of depth at most $1$. \end{defn} \begin{thm} Graded monads induced by depth-$1$ graded nominal theories are depth-$1$. \end{thm} \begin{proof}[Proof (Sketch)] In the main part of the proof that~\eqref{eq:depth-1} is a coequalizer, one shows well-definedness of a factoring morphism $\bar q\colon M_{1+n}X\to Q$, where $q\colon M_1M_nX\to Q$ is a morphism of $M_0$-algebras satisfying $q\cdot M_1\mu^{0,n}_X=q\cdot\mu^{1,0}_{M_nX}$, by induction on derivations at depth $1+n$.
+In the induction, one exploits that in depth-$1$ graded nominal theories, one can split off a top-most depth-$1$ part of terms and equalities. \end{proof} For instance, the graded monad of \Cref{expl:nominal-ts} is depth-$1$.